dbensik/blockfundme/README.md

 ```
 copy deployed contract address and past into ethereum/factory.js

-then run `npm run dev` from project root directory
+then run `npm run dev` from project root directory and navigate to `localhost:3000`

+## To Do
+- Deploy dApp to hosting provider
+  - currenttly trouble shooting issue during build process where
+- Integrate OpenZeppelin Ownable contract to replace current 'restricted' modifier
+- Add Oracle service
+- Develop and add additional contract in Vyper